 No doubt, SSMS has been a solid standard for the database industry for years; however, as the industry evolves, its limitations become more evident.
 In 2026, SQL teams need tools that go beyond traditional functionality.
 These tools should provide smarter automation, cross-platform flexibility, and collaborative workflows.

 One of the most significant disadvantages of SSMS is that it only works with Windows.
-This means that database developers and professionals who operate on macOS, Linux, and cloud settings are unable to use it.
+This means that database developers and professionals who operate on macOS or Linux are unable to use it.
 Also, being limited to a single operating system adds extra friction.

 In today's database world, many teams look forward to cross-platform compatibility since it enables smooth collaboration across all devices and operating systems.
 SSMS alternatives like dbForge Studio, DBeaver, and Beekeeper Studio solve the issue by offering full support for multiple platforms without sacrificing core SQL capabilities.

 Artificial intelligence is no longer a buzzword in 2026.
 It is a game changer in virtually every aspect of the technological industry, including database management.
-Database professionals now work with tools with features like intelligent code completion, AI query optimization, and context-aware troubleshooting.
+Database professionals now work with tools that offer features like intelligent code completion, AI query optimization, and context-aware troubleshooting.

 Unfortunately, SSMS still relies entirely on manual scripting and human optimization, which can slow down development cycles and leave room for inefficiency.
 In contrast, modern SQL IDEs, like dbForge Studio, are introducing AI assistants that help teams write cleaner, faster, and more efficient SQL code.